jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 It is similar for the host resolver.
-When the server is chained to another SOCKS5 server, the host resolver that the server uses becomes SOCKS5-enabled, meaning that it can use the other SOCKS5 server to resolve host names provided that the other SOCKS5 server supports the SOCKS5 RESOLVE command.
+When the server is chained to another SOCKS5 server, the host resolver that the server uses becomes SOCKS5-enabled, meaning that it can use the other SOCKS5 server to resolve host names provided that the other SOCKS5 server supports handling the SOCKS5 RESOLVE request.
 However, this functionality for the host resolver is disabled by default making the host resolver resolve host names through the local system.

 Therefore, default host name resolution from the other SOCKS5 server is performed but has the following limitations:

 Default host name resolution from the other SOCKS5 server OCCURS ONLY...

--   ...under the CONNECT command when the server-facing socket makes an extemporaneous outbound connection.
-Preparation is omitted for the server-facing socket.
-Such preparation includes applying the specified socket settings for the server-facing socket, resolving the target host name before connecting, and setting the specified timeout in milliseconds on waiting for the server-facing socket to connect.
+-   ...under the CONNECT request when the target-facing socket makes an extemporaneous outbound connection.
+Preparation is omitted for the target-facing socket.
+Such preparation includes applying the specified socket settings for the target-facing socket, resolving the target host name before connecting, and setting the specified timeout in milliseconds on waiting for the target-facing socket to connect.
 The host resolver is not used in resolving the target host name.
-When the server-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server and not through the local system.
+When the target-facing socket is SOCKS5-enabled, the target host name is resolved by the other SOCKS5 server and not through the local system.

 Default host name resolution from the other SOCKS5 server DOES NOT OCCUR...

--   ...under the CONNECT command when the server-facing socket makes a prepared outbound connection.
-Preparation for the server-facing socket includes resolving the target host name before connecting.
+-   ...under the CONNECT request when the target-facing socket makes a prepared outbound connection.
+Preparation for the target-facing socket includes resolving the target host name before connecting.
 The host resolver is used in resolving the target host name.
 Because of its default functionality, the host resolver resolves the target host name through the local system.
--   ...under the BIND command when resolving the binding host name for the listen socket.
+-   ...under the BIND request when resolving the binding host name for the listen socket.
 The host resolver is used in resolving the binding host name for the listen socket.
 Because of its default functionality, the host resolver resolves the binding host name for the listen socket through the local system.
--   ...under the UDP ASSOCIATE command when resolving the host name for an outbound datagram packet.
+-   ...under the UDP ASSOCIATE request when resolving the host name for an outbound datagram packet.
 The host resolver is used in resolving the host name for an outbound datagram packet.
 Because of its default functionality, the host resolver resolves the host name for an outbound datagram packet through the local system.
--   ...under the RESOLVE command when resolving the provided host name.
+-   ...under the RESOLVE request when resolving the provided host name.
 The host resolver is used in resolving the provided host name.
 Because of its default functionality, the host resolver resolves the provided host name through the local system.

-If you prefer to have host name resolution from the other SOCKS5 server without the aforementioned limitations, you would need to set the setting `chaining.socks5.useResolveCommand` to `true`.
-This setting enables the host resolver to use the SOCKS5 RESOLVE command on the other SOCKS5 server to resolve host names.
-This setting can only be used if the other SOCKS5 server supports the SOCKS5 RESOLVE command.
+If you prefer to have host name resolution from the other SOCKS5 server without the aforementioned limitations, you would need to set the setting `chaining.socks5.socks5HostResolver.resolveFromSocks5Server` to `true`.
+This setting enables the host resolver to resolve host names from the other SOCKS5 server.
+This setting can only be used if the other SOCKS5 server supports handling the RESOLVE request.

 API example: